This post contains affiliate links. Visit our Disclosure page for details.

 Packing folders like these are another useful items for packing business shirts!

-Christina Ernst, of VIP Alpine Tours/VIP Travel, recommends staying away from lightweight hard-sided luggage brands.
-Look for outside pockets.
+Christina Ernst, of VIP Alpine Tours/VIP Travel, recommends staying away from lightweight hard-sided luggage brands and looking for options with outside pockets instead.

 “I tend to travel roughly and visit numerous cold weather destinations where my gear takes over.
 There is no need to spend money on expensive bags.